indie-mirror/indienet-docs/content/spikes/security.md

     This will result in:

-    * The an *unextractable* unencrypted private key (`unencryptedPrivateKey`) (See [this example](https://gist.github.com/saulshanabrook/b74984677bccd08b028b30d9968623f5).)
+    * The an <strike>*unextractable*</strike> extractable unencrypted private key (`unencryptedPrivateKey`)

     * The public key (`publicKey`)

+    **Update:** note that we are now creating an _extractable_ private key at this point (otherwise, as pointed out by Wim during the spike, we couldn’t encrypt it with the secret key in the next steps).
+Also note that this changes the order of the steps below:

+3. **Create an ephemeral symmetric key from a master password** that the site owner chooses (`passwordKey`) and use it to .

+4. **Encrypt the `unencryptedPrivateKey`** with the `passwordKey` to get the `encryptedPrivateKey`

-2. **Persist the unextractable `unencryptedPrivateKey` in IndexedDB** (see [level-browserify](https://www.npmjs.com/package/level-browserify) for a simpler LevelDB interface for IndexedDB).
+5. **Import the `unencryptedPrivateKey` as an unextractable key using the WebCrypto API and store it in IndexedDB** (see [level-browserify](https://www.npmjs.com/package/level-browserify) for a simpler LevelDB interface for IndexedDB).

+    **Note:** see [this example](https://gist.github.com/saulshanabrook/b74984677bccd08b028b30d9968623f5) of storing unextractable keys in IndexedDB (in that example they create an unextractable key, we will be importing an the extractable key we created as an unextractable key during the import call).

     This means that:

-    * The private key material is not accessible from JavaScript (we – or a malicious future script – can still use the key but can’t extract it)
+    * From this first session on, the private key material is not accessible from JavaScript (we – or a malicious future script – can still use the key but can’t extract it)

     * The owner of the site doesn’t have to keep entering their password (they will have to – once – the first time they use a different browser or a different device to access their personal federated web site)

-3. **Create an ephemeral symmetric key from a master password** that the site owner chooses (`passwordKey`) and use it to .

-4. **Encrypt the `unencryptedPrivateKey`** with the `passwordKey` to get the `encryptedPrivateKey`

-5. **Transfer `publicKey` and `encryptedPrivateKey` to the server** and store them there.
+6. **Transfer `publicKey` and `encryptedPrivateKey` to the server** and store them there.
 You can store them on the file system.

-6. **Make `publicKey` accessible from a route on the server** (just use plain Express on the server):
+7. **Make `publicKey` accessible from a route on the server** (just use plain Express on the server):

     `GET /public-key` → returns `publicKey`

-7. **Make `encryptedPrivateKey` accessible from a route on the server:**
+8. **Make `encryptedPrivateKey` accessible from a route on the server:**

     `GET /private-key` → returns `encryptedPrivateKey`